Tobeworks/Woocommerce-AI-Dummy-Products-Generator/README.md

 # WooCommerce Demo Products Importer

 A WordPress plugin that uses OpenAI (GPT-4 & DALL-E 3) to generate demo products for your WooCommerce store.
-The plugin creates realistic product descriptions, features, and high-quality product images automatically.
+The plugin creates realistic product descriptions, features, and high-quality product images automatically in multiple languages.

 ## Features

 - 🤖 AI-powered product generation using GPT-4
 - 🖼️ Professional product images using DALL-E 3
 - 📦 Generate 1-25 products at once
+- 🌐 Support for 10 different languages
-- 🏷️ 10 predefined product categories
+- 🏷️ Use predefined product types
+- 📁 Save to any WooCommerce category
 - 🔄 Automatic SKU generation
 - 📝 Detailed product descriptions and features
 - 🏷️ Automatic tag generation